Frequently Asked Questions

 Do refugees and immigrants take Americans’ jobs and lower our wages?

 No!
 Manufacturers, the service industry, and many businesses in Upstate New York do not have enough workforce to fill their open positions.
-The Center currently works with over 80 employers and they are contacted on a weekly basis about new job opportunities.
+The Coalition is in contact with over 20 employers in Otsego County who are constantly looking for new workers.

 css.php